CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 **Important:**
 - If you are not in CGGT/DMD, you may replace this project with a GPU compute project.
-You MUST get this pre-approved by Ottavio before continuing!
+You MUST get this pre-approved by the TAs/Shehzan before continuing!

 ### Contents